 - Doctor must have seen student within 30 days of applying for services

-- Doctor must indicate diagnosis and reasons why student cannot attend school part-time or full-time
+- Doctor must indicate diagnosis and reasons why student cannot attend school

 - Doctor must indicate an anticipated date of when the student is expected to return to school